panglesd/slipshow/docs/tutorial.rst

    There are infinitely many prime numbers.

    {pause .proof}
-   > Suppose there are finitely many prime numbers.
+   > Suppose there are a finite number of prime numbers.
    >
    > Let's write $p_0, p_1, \dots, p_{n-1}$ a list of all prime numbers.
 We define:
    >